Ultimate X-Men (2024): "The Realm of the Mind" (#13-18)

-Issues #19-
+"Children's Whereabouts" (#19-24)

 As Hisako regains consciousness, the X-Men and Surge's group begin to face off against the street as Noriko fires her electric attack at a camera operator's camera.
 Amidst the battle, Maystorm tries to get Surge to snap out of it.
 When what appeared to be a giant shadowy version of Maester shows up to break up the fight, Hisako shows up to block his attacks.
 After attacking some humans, Maester tells Surge that she disappointed her and that he will kill their opponents himself.
 Armor works to protect everyone.
 Meanwhile, Kageyama wanders the streets.
-Hearing about the fights on the streets, Kageyama confronts Maester stating that he didn't say that Maester can use his powers and kills him.
+Hearing about the fights on the streets, Kageyama confronts Maester stating that he did not say that Maester can use his powers and kills him.
 As the opponents get to their feet, Maystorm and Kanon figure that Kageyama was responsible for the outcome.

-Emperor Sunfire addresses Hi no Kuni about recent events and is going to do a rescript on Mutants.
+Emperor Sunfire addresses Hi no Kuni about recent events and is going to do a rescript on mutants.
 While the Children of the Atom mentioned that they wear their masks to stand up for themselves, Nico Minoru casts a spell as she remembers seeing Viper before when she visited Maester.
 While Hisako Ichiki is out looking for Shinobu Kageyama, the others talk about the news broadcast.
 Surge saves a kid from being picked on.
-The news talks about the new Mutant Registration Act.
-Kanon leads a motorcycle protest claiming that Emperor Sunfire is a Mutant as well and has been using the Mutants as guinea pigs.
-This is seen on TV by Emperor Sunfire and Viper as they plan to prepare their countermeasure he calls his My-X Soldiers who are seen in different tubes.
-Following the incident on TV, Viper takes down the motorcycle protesters and overpowers Kanon vowing they will be skinned if they get in her way again.
+Kanon leads a motorcycle protest claiming that Emperor Sunfire is a mutant and has been using the mutants as guinea pigs.
+This is seen on TV by Emperor Sunfire and Viper, who plan to create the My-X soldiers as a countermeasure.
+Viper takes down the motorcycle protesters and overpowers Kanon vowing they will be skinned if they get in her way again.
 Later, Futaba tends to Kanon's injuries as the others are informed of what happened.
-Kageyama is in his hideout vowing that if he can't have Hisako, nobody can.
+Kageyama is in his hideout vowing that if he cannot have Hisako, nobody can.